 Notes

 • Make Ahead and Leftovers: You can make this a night or so ahead.
-Let cool completely before storing in the fridge in a tight-lid container.
+Let cool completely before storing in the fridge in an airtight container for up to 3 days.
 Leftover Spanish tortillas are great served just at room temperature or even cold.

 Nutrition